 A creditors’ committee will consist of three or five members (usually those creditors with the highest claims), who meet periodically with the administrator.
 Committee members are also entitled to ask for meetings with the administrator, and these must take place within 21 days of the request.

 Begbies Traynor is the UK’s market leader in business rescue and recovery.
-Call any one of our 37 offices around the country for a same-day meeting.
+Call any one of our wide network of offices around the country for a same-day meeting.